Shortcut Stabilized Whipped Cream

 Instructions

-- Use a hand mixer on low speed with the whisk attachment to whip the mixture until it is thickened to desired texture (see notes).It will go fast so be careful not to overmix.
+- Continue to whip until desired texture (see notes).It will go faster than a standard whipped cream so be careful not to overmix.

 Love this recipe!